BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 Some supporting items are not found in this folder, since they are utilities, or already contribute to other solutions.
 They can be found in other locations of this GitHub, including:

+**[@SITE.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Package-Automation/%40site.rex)** the member to be renamed with an "@" and your lpar name.
+Its content has Lpar-specific details, allowing other software items to be void of details, and able to run anywhere unchanged.
+See the description for **[@siteMult.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Shipments-for-Multiple-Destinations%20(zowe))**

 **[BUMPJOB.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/SonarQube-Interface-with-Endevor/endevor/Field-Developed-Programs/Miscellaneous-items/BUMPJOB.rex)** for bumping an existing jobname to render a new job name

 **[GETACCT.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Automated-Test-Facility-Using-Test4Z/GETACCTC.rex)** for obtaining and re-using the users accounting code information